semgrep/semgrep-docs/docs/semgrep-code/editor.md

 3. Create at least one **true negative**: a code sample intended not to match the rule.
 4. Above this non-match, create a comment followed by a space ( ), followed by `ok:RULE_ID`.
 For example, `// ok:hardcoded-conditional`.
 5. Optional: add more code samples with their corresponding annotations.
 6. Click **Run**.
-Semgrep will detect the annotations and validate the rule based on your tests
+Semgrep detects the annotations and validate the rule based on your tests

 In addition to testing for matches, you can test that it doesn't match what it shouldn't, preventing false positives.
 To do so, you can [create comment annotations for intended and unintended findings](/writing-rules/testing-rules/) in **test code**.